 - 3.1.
 The crematorium project was initiated to investigate the best value for money option for meeting the future demand for cremations and other bereavement services in East Cambridgeshire and as a new substantial income stream to support the Council's Medium Term Financial Strategy (MTFS). - 3.2.
-An Outline Business Case (OBC) was approved by full Council on 31 July 2020.
-The OBC set out; Alignment to the Councils strategy; A needs analysis and competition appraisal; Planning appraisal of the preferred site (former outdoor pursuits centre at Mepal); Site surveys and investigations; Development of a financial model for the project; and detailed research of the projected operating costs.
+Alongside this, a Members Working Party was established to explore options to find a sustainable end use for the old Mepal Outdoor Centre site.
+Despite the best efforts of the Council, and initial expressions of interest from organisations, the council was not able to secure an operator.
+Therefore, the use of the site for this project became a reality.

 - 3.3.
-Components of the Bereavement Centre: On 26 October 2022 planning approval was granted for the development of a crematorium and natural burial facility on the Mepal site based on the following components. - Porte-cochere drop-off area with a colonnade. - An entrance lobby with an adjacent Welcome/Waiting Area (with toilets). - Vestry and bearers' room. - 100 to 125 seat chapel with views out to the landscape setting of the site. - Small 6 to 12 seat side chapel for smaller ceremonies (including natural burials) with views out to the landscape setting of the site. - An electric cremator powered largely by Solar PV on site. - Covered cloistered area with adjacent flower garden as the main point of egress for attendees. - A crematory, mortuary, ashes store/cremulator and an external storage compound. - Staffing and administration facilities with rooms for families and funeral directors. - A room for the Book of Remembrance. - Minimum of 80+ parking spaces for crematorium visitors, with separate staff parking. - Natural burial area, using the natural landscape of the site. - Modular functions building to support the natural burial area. - Landscaping to protect and then enhance the biodiversity of the site as an important natural resource in the District in accordance with the Council's Climate Change Strategy. - 3.4.
+An Outline Business Case (OBC) was approved by full Council on 31 July 2020.
+The OBC set out; Alignment to the Councils strategy; A needs analysis and competition appraisal; Planning appraisal of the preferred site (former outdoor pursuits centre at Mepal); Site surveys and investigations; Development of a financial model for the project; and detailed research of the projected operating costs. - 3.4.
+Components of the Project: On 26 October 2022 planning approval was granted for the development of a crematorium and woodland burial facility on the Mepal site based on the following components. - Porte-cochere drop-off area with a colonnade. - An entrance lobby with an adjacent Welcome/Waiting Area (with toilets). - Vestry and bearers' room. - 100 to 125 seat chapel with views out to the landscape setting of the site. - Small 6 to 12 seat side chapel for smaller ceremonies (including woodland burials) with views out to the landscape setting of the site. - An electric cremator powered largely by Solar PV on site. - Covered cloistered area with adjacent flower garden as the main point of egress for attendees. - A crematory, mortuary, ashes store/cremulator and an external storage compound. - Staffing and administration facilities with rooms for families and funeral directors. - A room for the Book of Remembrance. - Minimum of 80+ parking spaces for crematorium visitors, with separate staff parking. - Woodland burial area, using the natural landscape of the site. - Modular functions building to support the woodland burial area. - Landscaping to protect and then enhance the biodiversity of the site as an important natural resource in the District in accordance with the Council's Climate Change Strategy. - 3.5.
 A Full Business Case (FBC) (Appendix 1) has now been developed that has fundamentally reviewed the viability of the project to test and establish: - i.
 The income assumptions and the core service elements that contribute to the financial model. - ii.
 A reappraisal of construction costs since the development of the OBC - iii.
 Further benchmarking of revenue costs of directly comparable projects